mozilla/remote-settings/docs/adr/adr_006_basic_key_agility.md

 Each signature in the list would carry all necessary information for the client to validate it.
 For example, currently the client does not use the `mode` field (ECDSA-P384, post-quantum, RSA key pair).
 We could also add a root certificate identifier or any extra field needed by the client.

 - **Complexity**: Mid-Low — Autograph would provide the necessary attributes; architecturally not a big increase in complexity
 - **Cost of implementation**: High — major changes on both client and server.
-Client-side would require deep knowledge of the NSS stack to implement new verification methods (in C)
+Client-side would require deep knowledge of the NSS stack to implement new verification methods (in C) and handle the root certificate pinning.
 - **Agility**: High — provides full key agility
 - **Security**: High — the current model, which relies on hardcoded root certificates, would need to be redesigned, and the new model would require a full security assessment